minhhh/minhhh.github.io/blog/content/2016-09-21-unity-singleton.md

         }
 ```

 Note that `MyBaseBehaviour` class is a class derived from `MonoBehaviour` and is customized specifically for our game.
-For instance, it might have general code for handling `Update` or `OnjDestroy`.
+For instance, it might have general code for handling `Update` or `OnDestroy`.

 All that is left now is writing a function `CreateInstance` for creating the singleton.
 This function should be called once only at the exact place where you want it.
 This means we should design it in such a way to discourage it from being called multiple times randomly by some careless developers.
 Calling `CreateInstance` twice should throw an exception.
 This is better than mindlessly guard the function in the name of "defensive programming".
 It will look something like this: